flohil/wdio-workflo/docs/firstTest.md

 its default configuration.
 If you haven't done so already, please follow the steps described in the [Setup guide](setup.md).

+Furthermore, you need to have Google Chrome installed on your system (You can also change the browser used to run your tests in `workflo.conf.ts`).

 ## Defining the Requirements
 Wdio-workflo follows a behavior-driven software development approach and encourages you to define the requirements of your application in so-called 'spec' files before you start writing testcases.